Franzl27/.spe-plot-and-more/README.md

 # Making Your Own Windows Executable
 **Copy the folder _WindowsExecutable_ to your harddisk**
+- Install _pyinstaller_
 - Replace .ico file for a real one
 - Add plotSPE.py to the folder
-- Run the .bat file
+- Run the .bat file in the folder
+The additional Python script is necessary to make changes to the source code, so that the obtained executable is no longer attached to a (visible) terminal.
+For a Linux executable this is obsolete.

 # Program Startup and Configuration Files